Wan Chai District

 The Hong Kong Convention and Exhibition Centre

-The Hong Kong Convention and Exhibition Centre (HKCEC) sits on the Wan Chai waterfront.
+The Hong Kong Convention and Exhibition Centre (“HKCEC”) sits on the Wan Chai waterfront.
 With a unique and majestic appearance, it comprises a first-phase building and an extended annex completed in 1988 and 1997 respectively.
-Covering a total area of 306,000 sq.m., the HKCEC, one of Asia's most prestigious financial centres, houses 6 exhibition halls, 2 multi-purpose halls (for conventions or banquets), 2 theatres, 52 meeting rooms, and 7 restaurants.
-With state of the art facilities, the HKCEC is ideal for hosting international conferences, exhibitions and other large-scale activities.
-With the continuous growing demand for exhibition space from HKCEC’s current and potential new clients, the HKCEC commenced its second expansion project in May 2006 and completed it in April 2009.
-The project has brought 19,400 sq.m. additional exhibition space to the HKCEC.
-The HKCEC presently provides 66,000 sq.m. of purpose-built exhibition space, 20,000 sq.m. of multi-functional venues and 5,500 sq.m. of event support space.
+Covering a total area of 306,000 m2, the HKCEC has 6 exhibition halls, 2 multi-purpose halls (for conventions or banquets), 2 theatres (with seating for 336 and 637), 52 meeting rooms, and 7 restaurants.
+With state of the art facilities, the HKCEC is one of Asia's most prestigious financial centres and is ideal for hosting international conferences, exhibitions and other large-scale events.

 Address: 1 Expo Drive, Wan Chai